SIERRA Invokers / Beginner Tutorial

 Python script

-Builds first follow-up checks for that domain
+Builds follow-up checks

-WHOIS, DNS, subdomains, and example pivots
+WHOIS, DNS, and pivots

 Create one folder in Documents.